beerik94/LootControl/README.md

-          "DropChance": 100, // Chance of the item to drop, 0 being no chance and 100 will always drop it "Min_Stack": 1, // Minimum amount that will be dropped "Max_Stack": 10, // Maximum amount that will be dropped },
+          "DropChance": 100, // Chance of the item to drop, 0 being no chance and 100 will always drop it "Min_Stack": 1, // Minimum amount that will be dropped "Max_Stack": 10, // Maximum amount that will be dropped "DropInClassic": true, // If set to "true" the item is able to drop in a world set to classic mode "DropInExpert": false, // If set to "true" the item is able to drop in a world set to expert mode "DropInMaster": false // If set to "true" the item is able to drop in a world set to master mode },
 		    {
           "ItemID": 73, // ID of the item that you want to drop